-1414 Local nature recovery strategy statutory guidance (publishing.service.gov.uk)
+1313 Local nature recovery strategy statutory guidance (publishing.service.gov.uk)

-- particularly with recent development, and green corridors will go some way to reduce this impact in Trowse. - 53.
+- 76. Green corridors benefit wildlife and people.
+Mammal species such as hedgehogs and bats, many species of birds including barn owls and yellow-hammers, and numerous insect and plant species require continuous habitat features to thrive.
+Some wildlife species have reduced in abundance because of habitat destruction and fragmentation, particularly with recent development, and green corridors will go some way to reduce this impact in Trowse. - 77.
 In addition to wildlife benefits, there would also be benefits for residents and visitors in Trowse.
 Spending time close to nature is good for mental and physical wellbeing, and these green corridors would increase the opportunity for people to do this, either through recreation on publicly accessible land or through assisting with conservation activities.
 There is also evidence that green corridors can help an area adapt to and manage the risks of climate change, including flood risk by intercepting and slowing run-off in high rainfall events.